ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v9.md

 ### Roles v2.0

 This new version (v9) drops the support of the legacy Roles system (v1.0).
-If you are in this configuration, please follow [this procedure](../migrate-to-the-new-role-system.md) in order to migrate to the new Roles system (v2.0) **before** you attempt to upgrade to version 9.
+If you are in this legacy configuration, please follow [this procedure](../migrate-to-the-new-role-system.md) in order to migrate to the new Roles system (v2.0) **before** you attempt to upgrade to version 9.

 {% hint style="warning" %}
 **How do I know if I'm using the legacy or new Roles system?**